yuna-kim-12/yuna-kim-12/README.md

 ### 📚 My Goal for 2024
 ```
-- To be responsible for what I choose
+- To be *responsible* for what I choose
 - Study for Programming Language, Data, Algorithm
-: I'm currently learning programming with python.
-I want to raise my level to significant state so that I can be a data analyst.
+: To raise my level to significant state so that I can be a data analyst.
 ```